JoniVR/VerticalCardSwiper/README.md

   ![Shazam discover](https://i.stack.imgur.com/7XohG.gif)

 ## Author
-Joni Van Roost
+Joni Van Roost, joni.VR@hotmail.com
-joni.VR@hotmail.com

 ## License
 VerticalCardSwiper is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/JoniVR/VerticalCardSwiper/blob/development/LICENSE) file for more info.

 ## More
 Feel free to submit a pull request or fork this project.
 Any help on improving this is always appreciated.